PlasticRanger

 4. Some grades have a relatively short life cycle, which can add costs.

-5. Requires special manufacturing conditions across all the major methods.
+5. Requires special manufacturing conditions across all the significant methods.

 Related Read – What is TPR Material? | The Definitive Guide